February Focus: Prevention!

-- Read books or watch videos with your child about visiting the dental clinic.
+- Read books or watch videos with your child about visiting the dentist.
 Don’t use books or videos that have words like hurt, pain, shot, drill, afraid, or any other words that might scare your child.

 - Let your child bring his favorite toy or blanket to the clinic.

 - If you find out that your child will receive a small toy or new toothbrush at the end of the visit, remind your child of this reward.

 - Plan a fun activity for after their visit to the dentist.

 We love our little patients and strive to make their dental visits comfortable and fun!
 When they enjoy visiting Dr. Skrobanek and his Team, they will likely brush their teeth regularly and look forward to their next visit!
 If you have more than one child, we will do our best to schedule your children’s visits together, if that makes it easier for you to bring everyone at the same time!

 How Can Cavities be Prevented?

 Cavities happen when bacteria and food left on the teeth after eating are not brushed away.
 Acid collects on a tooth, softening its enamel until a hole — or cavity — forms.